Manage filter rules

 3. In the Advanced tab, on the left side of the page, select Filters.

-4. In the Filters subtab, click the rule you want to delete.
+4. In the Filters subtab, select each checkbox next to the rules you want to delete.

 Change the rule order